Conservation Biology

 About the course

-Conservation biology is concerned with the protection and management of nature and the Earth’s biodiversity.
-It involves an evaluation of human and other factors that affect all living organisms with the aim of protecting and conserving species, their habitats and ecosystems.
-It is an interdisciplinary subject that draws on natural sciences to devise satisfactory processes and approaches by which to sustain and protect plant and animal biodiversity in the UK and abroad.
+Conservation Biology focuses on the protection and management of nature and the Earth’s biodiversity.
+This Conservation Biology degree examines human and environmental factors affecting all living organisms, aiming to conserve species, habitats, and ecosystems.
+The Conservation Biology course draws on natural sciences to develop approaches for sustaining plant and animal biodiversity in the UK and internationally.

 Course structure